 Full AQA coverage

-Option pages are live for every AQA A-level History option.
-Each page includes a teaching overview, key themes, exam guidance, and historiography.
-Full interpretation packs will be added option by option, starting with the topics the Explaining History library covers most deeply.
+Option pages are live for every AQA A-level History option, each with a teaching overview, key themes, exam guidance, and historiography.
+Full AO3 Interpretation Packs are now available for every option below.

 Component 1 — Breadth Studies